9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 Alright, how about distortion and vignetting throughout the lens’s zoom range?
 You will always see slight pincushion distortion but nothing noticeable at 55 millimeters.

-The lens configures as closely as one meter, making it pretty handy for shooting small subjects.
+The lens configures as closely as one meter, making it handy for shooting small subjects.

 How does this lens work against a bright light?